Mortgage interest tax deduction

 Year Twenty: $9,386

 What About Points?
-Can They Help You Here, Too?
+They Can Help, Too

 Tips To Remember About Mortgage Interest